espinoco/espinoco.github.io/README.md

 | ---------- | ------- |
 | deno.land  | ^1.41.2 |

-Tip: you can use [tea](https://github.com/teaxyz/cli) to get the dependencies table above resolved as a developer environment.

 ## Development

 - `deno task serve` to start a local server with live reload.